seanking/seanking.github.io/_drafts/2020-01-10-Scope-Functions-Kotlin.md

 }
 ```

-In the previous example, the code uses the safe operator (i.e., `?.`) in Kotlin in combination with the `let` function to execute a lambda on a non-null object.
+In the previous example, the code uses the safe operator (i.e., `?.`) in combination with the `let` function to execute a lambda on a non-null object.
+This results in the message variable being "Hello World!".

 ```kotlin
 @Test